materials-commons/materials-commons.github.io/python-cli/index.md

 (In Preparation...)

-This page will provide an overview to the Materials Commons CASM Tools and CLI and link to detailed usage and documentation information.
+This page will provide an overview to the Materials Commons Command Line Interface (CLI) and link to detailed usage and documentation information.